ansonhwo/chatter/README.md

-# spotter
+# chatter
-A personal weightlifting assistant.
+A chat app of some sorts.